 decade, and it is still a central area of work in the department.

-Prepare to advocate for students' emotional health and development.
+Prepare to promote and advocate for students' emotional health and development.

 Possibilities include designing a program connected with